| || |

 After starting late in the Handheld PC arena, Microsoft is now following their standard practice of "borrowing" an idea, improving on it, and then using an all out marketing blitz to kill off the competition.
 Although I have been impressed with some features of WinCE devices, I personally prefer PalmOS for it's simplicity and easy of use.

 The program Antibiotic Kinetics© for Windows CE was written with eVB.
 Because they started late in the handheld arena, MS had to jump start application development on these devices by giving away this tool.
 Yes, that's right, Microsoft actually gave away a piece of development software!
 Just look at what happened when they gave away Internet Explorer.
 In the blink of an eye, MS became "the internet", effective killing Netscape.
 But this lesson was lost on the corporate behemoth.
-Believe it or not they have killed eVB, it is no longer included in the PocketPC 2003 ROM and it will no longer be supported in future versions of PocketPC.
-They want to squeeze every dime out of every person who tries to help others use their software, just incredible.
+Believe it or not they have killed eVB, it is no longer included in the PocketPC 2003 ROM and it will no longer be supported in future versions of Windows Mobile.
+Incredible short-sightedness, MS wants to squeeze every dime out of every person who tries to help others use their software.

 Borland, circa 1988, the best DOS BASIC ever written.
 TurboBASIC programs are compiled to machine code and the exe's are small and fast as lightening.
 The program Antibiotic Kinetics© for DOS was written with TurboBasic.